filakhtov/gentoo-use-docs/media-video/mpv.md

 The flag can be safely disabled, unless there is a need to deal with non-UTF-8 subtitle files.

 ### vaapi
-Requires at least one of the `egl`, `X`, `libplacebo` or `drm` (if the `wayland` flag is enabled) flag to be enabled.
+Requires at least one of the `X`, `drm` or `wayland` flag to be enabled.
 Pass the `-Dvaapi=enabled` option to the Meson build script.
 Use the VA-API (Video Acceleration API) to perform hardware-accelerated video decoding and postprocessing.

 If enabled together with the `X` flag, also pass the `-Dvaapi-x11=enabled` option to the Meson build script to provide an ability to render decoded frames directly from the VA-API pipeline onto the X server drawable area.
-If the `egl` flag is enabled together with the `X` flag, then pass the `-Dvaapi-x-egl=enabled` flag that can also use the EGL API for rendering utilizing the X Window System as a backend.

 When enabled together with the `wayland` flag, also pass the `-Dvaapi-wayland=enabled` option to the Meson build script.
 Provide an ability to render video frames onto Wayland surface, necessary when running the Wayland display server.